 b.
 Safeguarding Enforceability

-To safe guard the enforceability of the security agreement the following items must be kept in safe custody:
+To safe guard the enforceability of the security agreement keep the following items in safe custody:

 - Collateral / security agreement (usually ordered by borrower name)